xybu/python-resmon/README.md

   -h, --help            show this help message and exit --delay DELAY, -d DELAY
                         Interval, in sec, to poll information.
-  --flush [FLUSH], -f [FLUSH]
+  --flush, -f           If present, flush the output files after each line is
-                        If set True, flush the output files after each line is written.
+                        written.
   --outfile [OUTFILE], -o [OUTFILE]
                         Name of system monitor output file.
 If unset, print to